solidusio/solidus/core/README.md

 Currently, these models remain in the Spree namespace as part of the legacy of [forking Spree](https://solidus.io/blog/2015/10/28/future-of-spree.html).

+## NOTE: Documentation is a work in progress
+The documentation of Solidus Core is still in progress.
+Contributions following this form are welcome and encouraged!

 * [The Order Sub-System](#the-order-sub-system)
 * [The User Sub-System](#the-user-sub-system)
 * [The Payment Sub-System](#the-payment-sub-system)